allhailzzq/CCF-CL/README.md

 # CCF-CL
 Sample code for paper Forecasting the Clinical Status of a Patient Through Contrastive Learning.

 The model training has two steps: 1) contrastive pretraining with contrastive_training.py; 2) transfer learning (for code prediction task) with transfer_naive.py.
 Specifically, the class FeatureNet is for representation learning, while the class PredNet is for the prediction task.
+The transfer learning step loads the FeatureNet trained in 1) to generate representations, which are input to PredNet.

 This sample code uses a simple LSTM backbone with three inputs: code.npy (diagnosis and procedure codes index as numbers, e.g., 0, 1, ...); length.npy (the number of visits for each patient); aux_info.npy (auxiliary information, e.g., the demographic, time interval between visits, etc.,one-hot encoded).
 Please construct your own input according to your data and tasks.
 Also you can use other more up-to-date SOTA backbones like transformers to model the patient visit sequence, and change the hyper-parameters for data augmentation that best fit your data.